 Video 1: What is 1800RESPECT?

-1800RESPECT is a service for someone to call if they have violence or sexual assault happen to them.
-This video explains what you can talk to our counsellors about.
+This video explains what 1800RESPECT is and what individuals who need support can talk to our counsellors about.
 1800RESPECT counsellors have training in talking to people with disability.
 View the full playlist on the 1800RESPECT YouTube Channel.

 Video 2: What to expect when you call 1800RESPECT